Ballybacon–Grange GAA

 Ballybacon–Grange GAA is a Gaelic Athletic Association club located in the areas of Goatenbridge and Ardfinnan in County Tipperary, Ireland.
-The club plays hurling in the Intermediate competitions at county level and in the South division of Tipperary GAA.
+The club competes in hurling in the Intermediate competitions at county level and in the South division of Tipperary GAA.
 The club has a fraternal co-existence with Ardfinnan Gaelic Football Club which is also affiliated to the GAA.
 As a consequence, some club hurlers also play football with Ardfinnan GAA.